 For example, Midas standard oil change package starts from $33.99.
 That’s a steep hike from the $20 oil change offers you usually come across, especially if you are to factor in the additional shop fees and taxes that would apply.

-However, they always have some great discount coupons on offer.
-Currently, we were able to spot a $7 off coupon on their oil change service which reduces the price to $27.
+However, they always have some great discounts on offer.
+Currently, we were able to spot a $7 off discount on their oil change service which reduces the price to $27.
 That’s almost identical to the rest of the brands.

-Even better, we saw a coupon for ‘BUY 1 GET 1 FREE OIL CHANGE’ which gives you your next oil change for free within 6 months with some terms and conditions applied.
+Even better, we saw a Midas oil change coupon for ‘BUY 1 GET 1 FREE OIL CHANGE’ which gives you your next oil change for free within 6 months with some terms and conditions applied.
 That makes it completely worth the few extra bucks that you spend at Midas.
-If you wish to switch the stock New Quaker State conventional oil in the standard package with Valvoline, Pennzoil or any other premium brand, then $10 gets added to the base price.
+If you wish to switch the stock New Quaker State conventional oil in the standard package with Valvoline, Pennzoil, or any other premium brand, then $10 gets added to the base price.

 Midas has a great reputation among customers and you can trust the Midas touch as they say.

-How much does an oil change cost at Sears?
+How much does an oil change at Sears cost?

-Despite being one of the oldest brands in the automobile repair business, Sears has surprisingly cheap oil change prices.
+Despite being one of the oldest brands in the automobile repair business, Sears has a surprisingly cheap oil change.

 For example, Sears standard conventional oil change package is priced at $19.99.
 That’s neck to neck with Walmart.
 Guess the old rivals just cannot stop competing.